 Sydney Carter Draws

 Sydney Carter is a visual artist in the Boston area who enjoys drawing in pencil on paper and digitally on her tablet.
-When she is not making artwork, she enjoys learning web design techniques to continue writing the code for this website.
+She has experienced sculpture, pottery, painting, metalworking, animation, and silk screening so far in her creative journey.
 Email carter@sydneycarterdraws.com for any questions about purchases, licensing, and business agreements.
+Select an image to see more of her work!

 Exhibits